to Everest Base Camp

 FOOD: Food is mostly Chinese stir fry, eggs, rice, yak meat if available, vegetables etc. Breakfast at the hotels is Western and/or Chinese.

-ALTITUDE: Altitude can be a problem,you should be in good health although trekking is moderate.
+ALTITUDE: Altitude can be a problem,you should be in good health although you are not undertaking any trekking on foot.
 The elevation gains are gradual and not excessive.
 Portable oxygen will be carried along.

 TRAVEL INSURANCE: Travel Insurance is highly recommended.
-You can go to our home page www.poshjourneys.com and click on "Travel Guard Insurance" in the lower right column.
+You can go to Posh Journeys home page www.poshjourneys.com and click on "Travel Guard Insurance" in the lower right column.
 You can take it out online or contact us for a brochure.

 |Home Page||5-Star Vietnam|